What Is A Townhouse? Everything You Need To Know

 Is a townhouse a good investment?

-Like a detached house, townhomes can appreciate in value, making them a good investment.
+Like a detached house, townhomes can appreciate in value, making them a potentially good real estate investment.
 However, detached houses typically appreciate faster because these properties typically have larger lots, and there are more ways to increase value.

-The Bottom Line: Owning A Townhouse Comes With Perks And Pitfalls
+The Bottom Line: Buying A Townhouse Comes With Perks And Pitfalls

-A townhouse is a unique type of home that offers many benefits of condos and single-family home living.
-This type of home is a good compromise for potential buyers who want more freedom than they would have with a condo but don’t want to deal with the upkeep of a detached single-family home.
+A townhouse is a unique type of home that offers many of the benefits of condos and single-family home living.
+A townhome is a good compromise for potential buyers who want more freedom than they would have with a condo, but don’t want to deal with the upkeep of a detached single-family house.

 Before buying a home, it’s important to consider all your housing needs and do your research to decide what will work best for you.
 It’s always a good idea to consult a real estate agent if you’re unsure whether a townhome is the right choice for you.